Ken Parrish

-Ken Parrish (born June 22, 1984) is a former American football punter.
+Ken Parrish (born June 22, 1984) is an American former football punter.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2007.
 He played college football at East Stroudsburg.

-Parrish has also been a member of the Philadelphia Eagles, New York Jets, Florida Tuskers, Atlanta Falcons, and Jacksonville Jaguars.
+Parrish was also a member of the Philadelphia Eagles, New York Jets, Florida Tuskers, Atlanta Falcons, Jacksonville Jaguars, and Lehigh Valley Steelhawks.

-Early years
+Early life and education

-Parrish attended East Stroudsburg High School South in East Stroudsburg, Pennsylvania where he played soccer for three years before joining the football team as a punter during his senior year.
+Parrish attended East Stroudsburg High School South in East Stroudsburg, Pennsylvania, where he played soccer for three years before joining the football team as a punter during his senior year.
 There, he earned All-Mountain Valley Conference and Pocono Record All-Area honors.
 He decided to join the football team after the schools' previous punter, Joseph Gaeta, who later played football at Temple University, became injured.
 Gaeta is credited with helping to convince Parrish to make the switch from soccer to football.
 He only had to punt three balls for the school's football coach before he was given the punting job for the rest of the season.

 College career

-After high school, Parrish attended East Stroudsburg University of Pennsylvania where he averaged 40.3 yards per punt and landed 59 of his 174 punts inside the 20-yard line during his college career.
+After high school, Parrish attended East Stroudsburg University of Pennsylvania, where he averaged 40.3 yards per punt and landed 59 of his 174 punts inside the 20-yard line during his college career.
 In his junior and senior year, he earned All-Pennsylvania State Athletic Conference eastern division honors after averaging 42.5 yards per punt, with 30 of his 75 punts landing inside the 20 and just four touchbacks during that span.
 As a senior, he punted 42 times in 14 games to help ESU win the Division II Northeast Regional championship and advanced to the national semifinals for the first time in school history.
 As a senior, he averaged 42.0 yards per punt.
 As a junior, he averaged 43.2 yards per punt.
 As a sophomore, he averaged 40.7 yards per punt.
 As a freshman, he averaged 36.7 yards per punt.
 Parrish graduated East Stroudsburg with a degree in criminal justice.

 Professional career

 San Francisco 49ers

-Parrish was undrafted in the 2007 NFL Draft, and was signed by the San Francisco 49ers on May 3, 2007.
+Parrish was undrafted in the 2007 NFL draft, and was signed by the San Francisco 49ers on May 3, 2007.
 He spent that training camp and pre-season with the 49ers before being released prior to the start of the regular season.